ripytide/ks3-project/lesson1c/slides/0-slide.md

 ## Sprite Classes

-Although there's a lot of code in these sprite classes, there are only two things a sprite needs:
+Although there's a lot of code in these sprite classes, there are only two things every sprite needs:

 `self.image` and `self.rect`